rsksmart/devportal-1.0/kb/verify-address-ownership.md

 **ℹ️** Install MetaMask

-In Chrome, visit [metamask.io](https://metamask.io/), and follow the instructions to install it in your browser.
+In Chrome, visit [metamask.io](https://metamask.io/), and follow the instructions to install this extension in your browser.
 If you are doing this for the first time, you will need to generate a *seed phrase*, and it is extremely important that you record this somewhere.